 If you spent another $10 on motor oil, for example, move the cursor to the second Category field and enter the category and, optionally, the subcategory you use to summarize auto maintenance expenses.

+The figure shows a Split Transaction window that’s complete.
 A split transaction can have up to 30 pieces.
 Use the scroll bar or PgUp and PgDn keys to scroll through the list of split amounts.

 Verify that the Split Transaction window shows no uncategorized spending.

 If you find extra spending — this shows up as the Remainder amount — either add the category you need or delete the split transaction line that’s uncategorized.
 To delete a split transaction line, move the cursor to one of the fields in the line and choose Edit→Delete.

 You can also click the Adjust button to get rid of the Remainder amount — but in this case, Quicken adjusts the amount originally entered into the register so that it agrees with the details you’ve supplied in the Split Transaction window.

 If you want to insert a new line, move the selection cursor to the line above where you want to make your insertion and choose Edit→Insert.
 If you’re fed up and want to start over from scratch, choose Edit→Clear All (which causes Quicken to erase all the split transaction lines).